 What do you love most about cycling?

 The best thing about cycling for me has to be the community.
-I’ve met some amazing people, and made some lasting friendships with other riders which I’m really fortunate for.
+I’ve met some amazing people, and made some lasting friendships with other riders which I’m really grateful for.

 Where are we most likely to find you on a weekend?

-Every weekend I try and clock up a few miles on the bike, or have a little play on the BMX.
+Every weekend I try and clock up a few miles on the bike, or have a little play on the turbo.
 A weekend wouldn’t be complete if I couldn’t ride!
-My local ride spots are Brechfa, Afan and Ramps skatepark, so I’m usually at one of these places.
+My favourite ride spots are Afan and Llandegla, so I’m usually at one of these places.

 What are your hobbies outside of cycling?